filecoin-project/specs/network-protocols.md

 	// Failed means the deal has failed for some reason Failed = 5

+	// Staged is used by the storage deal protocol to indicate the data has been
+	// received and staged into a sector, but is not sealed yet Staged = 6

 	// Complete means the deal is complete, and the sector that the deal is contained
 	// in has been sealed and its commitment posted on chain.
 	Complete = 6